 A lot of startups fail because they nickel and dime themselves out of a viable product.

 2. Do they offer a no commitment Roadmap?

-This is a necessity for businesses looking to seek funding, it complements any business plan and pitch.
-Usually, it is done as a low fixed upfront cost with no lock in for further development if for whatever reason the project doesn’t go ahead.
+This is a necessity for businesses looking for funding, it complements any business plan and pitch.
+Usually, it is done as a low fixed upfront cost with no lock-in for further development if for whatever reason the project doesn’t go ahead.

 The correct term for the website development company’s method of showing you how they will achieve what you need is technology roadmap; however, this document and process goes by many other names:

 It doesn’t really matter what you call it, provided you know what it means - options!

 If you do a roadmap with a web development agency and it costs you $X, it is yours.
 You can take it to another development company and see if they can do it cheaper.
 Maybe they can.